 Free Proxy Performance: The Numbers

 - Connection success rate: 5-15%.
-Out of 100 proxies from a free list, expect 5-15 to actually accept and complete a connection.
+Out of 100 proxies on a free list, expect 5-15 to actually accept and complete a connection.
 The rest are dead, overloaded, or firewalled.

 - Response time: 2-30 seconds.
-Proxies that do connect respond slowly.
-These are overloaded servers handling connections from every bot operator who found the same free list you did.
+The ones that do connect respond slowly.
+They're overloaded servers handling connections from every bot operator who found the same list you did.

 - Uptime: minutes to hours.
 A working free proxy may be dead an hour later.
-The person who misconfigured the server finally noticed, or the IP got blocked everywhere, or the operator shut it down.
+The person who misconfigured the server finally noticed, or the IP got blocked everywhere, or the operator pulled the plug.

 - Bandwidth: minimal.
-Free proxy servers are not provisioned for high throughput.
-Downloading a 1MB page might take 10-30 seconds through a free proxy that would take 200ms through a paid one.
+Free proxy servers aren't provisioned for throughput.
+Downloading a 1MB page might take 10-30 seconds through a free proxy.
+That's 200ms on a paid one.

 - Concurrent connections: 1-3.
 Most free proxies cap or fail under multiple simultaneous connections.
-Running 10 parallel requests will timeout on 7 of them.
+Run 10 parallel requests and 7 will time out.

-For any task requiring reliability — scraping, testing, monitoring — these numbers make free proxies non-viable.
+For any task that needs reliability, scraping, testing, monitoring, these numbers make free proxies non-viable.

 What Paid Proxy Services Actually Provide

 Authentication and access control.
 Your proxy credentials are unique to your account.
-Unlike open proxies shared with unknown users, paid proxies authenticate every connection and prevent unauthorized access.
+Unlike open proxies shared with unknown users, paid proxies authenticate every connection and block unauthorised access.

 Guaranteed pool size and diversity.
 Providers contractually guarantee pool sizes (millions of IPs) with specific geographic coverage.
-You can verify these claims through testing, and providers have reputational incentive to deliver.
+You can verify those claims through testing, and providers have reputational incentive to deliver.

 No traffic interception.
-Reputable providers don't inspect, log, or modify your traffic content.
+Reputable providers don't inspect, log, or modify your traffic.
 Their business model is selling proxy access, not harvesting your data.
 Privacy policies and terms of service create legal accountability.

-SLAs and support.
-Uptime guarantees, success rate commitments, and technical support for integration issues.
-When something breaks, there's someone to call — not just a dead IP address on a forum post.
+Support and reliability.
+High uptime, success-rate commitments, and technical support for integration issues.
+When something breaks, there's someone to call, not just a dead IP on a forum post.

 Usage dashboards.
-Real-time visibility into your bandwidth consumption, request counts, success rates, and geographic distribution.
+Real-time visibility into bandwidth, request counts, success rates, and geographic distribution.

 When Free Proxies Are Acceptable

 Testing proxy integration code.
-When you're writing proxy handling code and need to verify that your rotation logic, error handling, or credential passing works mechanically, a free proxy can validate the plumbing before you connect your paid proxy credentials.
+When you're writing proxy handling code and need to verify that rotation, error handling, or credential passing works mechanically, a free proxy can validate the plumbing before you wire up paid proxy credentials.
 Again, no real data flowing through.

-The common denominator: free proxies are acceptable only when no sensitive data passes through them and the outcome of failure doesn't matter.
+The common denominator: free proxies are acceptable only when no sensitive data passes through them and failure doesn't matter.
 The moment you're handling credentials, personal data, or business-critical scraping, free proxies are disqualified.

 Never use free proxies for: